Shak2000/GuessingGames/README.md

 6. **Victory**: When the AI guesses correctly, you'll see a victory message!
 7. **New Game**: Start fresh anytime by entering new information

+### Guess the Historical Event Game
+1. **Enter Information**: Type information about a historical event in the text area
+2. **Submit**: Click "Submit Information" or press Ctrl+Enter
+3. **Review Guess**: The AI will display its guess with:
+   - **AI-Generated Image**: Historically accurate visual representation created by Gemini 2.5 Flash Image Preview using complete event context
+   - **Name Box**: The event's name in a blue gradient box
+   - **Overview Box**: A concise 50-75 word summary of the event's significance and key details
+   - **Comprehensive Event Data**: Complete information including start/end dates, location, key figures, causes, developments, and results
+   - **Interactive Map**: Google Maps showing the event location with custom markers
+   - **Wikipedia Link**: Direct link to the event's Wikipedia page with automatic image extraction
+   - **Explanation Box**: The AI's reasoning in a gray box below
+4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
+5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Victory**: When the AI guesses correctly, you'll see a victory message!
+7. **New Game**: Start fresh anytime by entering new information

 ## File Structure

 ```